 Recommended tire pressure for Yugo is determined by the manufacturer based on its characteristics and original equipment tire sizes.
 You can find Yugo recommended tire pressure in owner's manual or on a tire placard on the side of driver's door or door jam.
 Yugo tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).
 Keep in mind that tire inflation listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not necessarily the recommended tire pressure for Yugo.
 Your Yugo may also have different recommended tire pressure settings for front and rear tires, especially if equipped with staggered tires.

 To check Yugo tire pressure you will need to know its recommended tire inflation and a tire pressure gauge.
 Check tire pressure when tires are "cold" using quality tire pressure gauge.
 Adjust Yugo tire inflation to the recommended tire pressure settings as needed by adding or releasing air.

 If you replace Yugo original equipment tires and switch to different tire size, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for new tires.
 Always refer to the Yugo owner’s manual for any specific safety advice regarding the application of replacement tires.

-Recommended tire pressure for Yugo is the same for any season, but you may inflate your Yugo tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Yugo tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Yugo tire pressure fluctuates with ambient temperatures, so during winter when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
+Some vehicle manufacturers may recommend inflating tires 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures during winter.
+Make sure to check tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.